vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Replace certificate](img/tko-on-vsphere-nsxt/25-ALB-14.png)

-1. Log out and log in to NSX ALB.
+1. Log out and log in to NSX Advanced Load Balancer.

 #### NSX Advanced Load Balancer: Create vCenter Cloud and SE Groups

-NSX ALB may be deployed in multiple environments for the same system.
+NSX Advanced Load Balancer may be deployed in multiple environments for the same system.
 Each environment is called a cloud.
 The following procedure provides steps on how to create a VMware vCenter cloud, and as shown in the architecture two service engine (SE) groups will be created.

 **Service Engine Group 1**: Service engines part of this service engine group hosts:

 * Virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid management cluster and workload.
-* Virtual services that load balances control plane nodes of all TKG Kubernetes clusters.
+* Virtual services that load balances control plane nodes of all Tanzu Kubernetes Grid Kubernetes clusters.

 **Service Engine Group 2**: Service engines part of this service engine group hosts virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid workload clusters mapped to this SE group.